Steve Miller Band

 with Peter Frampton

-Coming off an extraordinary 63 shows in 2016, Rock n’ Roll Hall of Famer Steve Miller is excited for his 2017 summer tour campaign, which joins Grammy-Award winning guitarist Peter Frampton.
+Coming off an extraordinary 2017, Rock n' Roll Hall of Famer Steve Miller is looking forward to his summer 2018 tour with legendary guitarist Peter Frampton.
 The tour will make a stop at The Greek Theatre on Saturday, August 11.

 "2017 was an amazingly beautiful, creative and rewarding music experience for our band and our audience," says Miller.
 "The band and production crew are working on creating an even better concert experience for 2018 and plan on wading even deeper into the musical waters.
 Peter Frampton and I enjoyed last summer.
 There is so much to explore and we are really looking forward.”

 Frampton adds, "Having had such a fantastic tour together last summer, Steve and I decided to keep going this year!
 Jamming together each night during Steve's set is one of my favorite moments of the evening.
 Can't wait to get back out there."